Laws and Regulations

 • Commercial - guiding, agriculture, trapping, audio, video, and photographic products of monetary value

-Commercial photography and filming on the salt flats:
+Commercial photography and filming:

 National Wildlife Refuge System Laws